Why Use A Pilates Reformer?

 The Benefits Of Reformer Exercises

-If you want to look at everyday benefits, the reformer really can help with things that include balance, posture, flexibility, strength and co-ordination.
-This means you can expect to see a change in your day to day life thanks to positive changes to your posture and balance which can help to prevent injury or even relieve you of some pain associated with shoulders, upper and lower back and even hips.
+If you want to look at everyday benefits, the reformer really can help with things that include balance, posture, flexibility, strength and coordination.
+This means you can expect to see a change in your day-to-day life thanks to positive changes to your posture and balance, which can help to prevent injury or even relieve you of some pain associated with shoulders, upper and lower back and even hips.

 Using the reformer, even as a new user, can help you strengthen and target your core muscles that help with daily movement.
-Think your abdominals, your back, thighs and glutes all being worked through a range of low impact exercises.
+Think your abdominals, your back, thighs and glutes all being worked through a range of low-impact exercises.
 You are not restricted to reformers as you can use mat work, Pilates ladders, Barrels, Boxes and maple poles to achieve the exercises you want.
-Of course the beauty is you can also combine with dumbbells or with functional equipment like wall balls.
+Of course, the beauty is you can also combine with dumbbells or with functional equipment like wall balls.

 In Summary